Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Op1JE3gc6f8.md

 ### Transcript

-> is it a hard or soft tea pronunciation for my surname it's a soft soft tea i guess it's varlet not violet violet
+> is it a hard or soft tea pronunciation for my surname it's a soft soft tea I guess it's varlet not violet violet